 The most common language spoken in Concho is Navajo.
 Other important languages spoken here include Native American languages and African languages.

-American households most often have a car, and regularly they have two or three.
-But households in the neighborhood buck this trend.
+Most American households own a car or other vehicle.
+Many own two cars or perhaps three.
+In the United States, it is useful to have an automobile not only for commuting, but also for shopping and getting to other services one needs.
+But NeighborhoodScout's analysis revealed that households in the neighborhood have a highly unusual car ownership.
 Residents of this neighborhood must really love automobiles.
 NeighborhoodScout's Analysis reveals that 47.6% of the households here have four, five, or more cars.
 That is more cars per household than in 99.4% of the neighborhoods in the nation.

 The neighborhood stands out for having the majority of its residential real estate made up of mobile homes.
 In fact, 56.3% of the occupied real estate here are mobile homes, which is a greater proportion than is found in 99.4% of the neighborhoods in the U.S. If you like mobile homes, this might be a great neighborhood in which to look for real estate.

-In addition, unpopulated, and rural, the neighborhood is one of the least crowded neighborhoods in all of America.
-If you like open space, no traffic, and lots of room, this neighborhood may be just what you are looking for.
-According to NeighborhoodScout's leading research, this neighborhood is less densely populated than 99.1% of the neighborhoods in America.
+In addition, uncrowded roads, rural America and space to be the individual you are.
+If you like these characteristics, this neighborhood may fit you.
+With just 2 residents per square mile, is less crowded than 99.1% of all U.S. neighborhoods.
 One of the notable things about is that it is one of the quietest neighborhoods in America, according to NeighborhoodScout's exclusive analysis and quantitative rating of quietness.
 When you are here, you will find it to be very quiet.
 If quiet and peaceful are your cup of tea, you may have found a great place for you.

 Furthermore, despite all of the residential real estate here in the neighborhood, NeighborhoodScout has discovered that much of it is vacant.
 In resort or second-home vacation areas, this naturally occurs because homes and apartments are seasonally occupied, and empty for a portion of the year.
 In non-vacation or resort areas, however, this can be an indicator of property abandonment or a weak real estate market.
 The vacancy rate here is 43.1%, which is higher than 98.1% of all U.S. neighborhoods.

-One of the unique characteristics of the neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 96.0% of the neighborhoods in America.
+The neighborhood stands out for having an average per capita income lower than 96.0% of the neighborhoods in the United States.
 Also of note, 70.7% of the children in this area live in poverty; an extraordinarily high percentage compared to other neighborhoods in the nation.
 In a nation where approximately one in four children grows up in poverty, this neighborhood stands out for the depth of the problem manifested here.

 In addition, astoundingly, NeighborhoodScout's research reveals that this single neighborhood has a higher concentration of married couples living here than 97.0% of all U.S. neighborhoods.
 Whether they have school-aged children or not, married couples are the rule in the neighborhood.
 If you are a married couple, you may find many people here with a similar lifestyle, and perhaps common interests.
 But if you are single, you might not find many other singles here.